GrossManuelHTL/TextAdventure_EfC/README.md

 how to play:

-start. -> starts the game loop \n hilfe. -> provides a list of commands to use
+start. -> starts the game loop. hilfe. -> provides a list of commands to use.

 how to win: